 Healthy function in your joints is key to being able to perform everyday tasks.
 But for people with arthritis, even simple activities can be painful and difficult to undertake.
 The reduced range of motion can leave them struggling both mentally as well as physically.

-The good news is that CBD oil may offer help for patients with arthritis and help them to deal with their pain and reduced function.
+The good news is that CBD oil may offer help for patients with arthritis and possibly help them to deal with their pain and reduced function.

 CBD oil and arthritis

 While you might think of CBD being a mild therapeutic, it may offer significant help for patients living with arthritis.

 CBD use has risen in the last few years, not least because more and more people are discovering the impressive health benefits of this natural compound.
 Here’s how CBD oil may possibly help you manage your arthritis.

 The main symptom of arthritis is inflammation.
 Inflammation can lead to redness, heat, pain, and reduced range of motion.
 For patients with arthritis, this inflammation occurs in the joints and is degenerative, meaning that it worsens with age.